secretstartups/handbook/content/handbook/marketing/marketing-operations/marketo/_index.md

 **Translated Forms Available**: Spanish, French, Italian, Korean, German, Portuguese, and Japanese.
 These are global forms, go to the Design Studio > Forms > Translated Forms.
 It is important to use these (and not clone) as they influence the [localization segmentation](/handbook/marketing/marketing-operations/marketo/#segmentations) of `Language Preference`.

+Localized forms require special hidden fields to properly capture `Preferred Language`.
+Refer to [this issue](https://gitlab.com/gitlab-com/marketing/marketing-operations/-/issues/10025) for detailed set-up instructions.

 If you require a new language or need a new form, please gather the [translations](/handbook/marketing/localization/#current-state) and then create an [issue](https://gitlab.com/gitlab-com/marketing/marketing-operations/-/issues/new?issuable_template=form_request).
-Due to resource constraints, we are only creating new forms for [P0 countries](/handbook/marketing/localization/#priority-countries).

 All forms should follow these guidelines: